Waliyybytes/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is beginning of SQL
+**This is beginning of SQL**

---Learning Objectives
+- Learning Objectives
---At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+- At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

---General
+- General
 	- What’s a database

 	- What’s a relational database